spicy/strafe-analyzer/README.md

 The Strafe Analyzer allows competitive players get precise data on how to improve their movement.
 The Analyzer is not a cheat by means of its features.
 It does not manipulate any inputs despite being injected.

-Because the Analyzer is a practice tool, and is not globally recognized as permissable, I have limited its use to specific -insecure servers **ONLY**.
+Because the Analyzer is a practice tool, I have limited its use to specific -insecure servers **ONLY**.
 Otherwise, you are able to use it on any LAN server with the command 'sv_lan 1'.

-Benefits of becoming a Patreon Supporter can be found [here](https://www.patreon.com/posts/strafe-analyzer-43354531)

 ### Screenshot of the Analyzer's loader (1.2) as of (6/11/2021)
 ![Analyzer 1.2](https://github.com/spicy/StrafeAnalyzer/blob/master/loader.png?raw=true)